kiemlicz/gtrello/README.md

 Somewhere along the setup or publish you might be asked to enable AppScript API which must be done.

-### Trello setup
+### Enable Trello access
 To enable Trello API access, create [new integration](https://trello.com/power-ups/admin), name it `GTrello`

 ### Authorize Trello
-Once the add-on is installed, provide API key from Trello and follow authorization dialog, copy-pase token to GTrello
+Once the add-on is installed, provide API key from Trello (`GTrello` power-up, `API key` tab) and follow authorization dialog.
+Copy token, close the window and paste token to GTrello add-on.
+Provide the Trello list name.
+All cards from all user's boards from that particular list will be displayed.

 ### Developing
 Simply after changes run